Mohammadjamiu/tahugo/content/networking/what-are-the-different-causes-of-transmission-impairments.md

    However, as the signal is attenuated, it can be compensated with the use of an amplifiers which helps to amplify the attenuated signal.

    Attenuation in mathematics or engineering sense is expressed in decibels (dB). i.e. 0dB means no loss but -3dB refers to an attenuation equal to half of the transmitted power.
-More on dB explanation.
+More on <a class="links-to-article" href="/electronics/decibel-explained-simply">dB explanation </a>.

 3. {{< ste >}} Noise{{</ ste >}}